, but no on Volunteer Picks:

-Mulan is our Daily Astorian, KMUN, and HITS Pet of the Week
+Patti and Cathy are our Daily Astorian, KMUN, and HITS Pets of the Week

 Welcome to Clatsop Animal Assistance.
 We are

 located in Warrenton Oregon (just outside of Astoria).
 Clatsop Animal Assistance,

 Inc. (CAA) is a non-profit organization dedicated to promoting and providing for the needs of the Clatsop County Animal Shelter's homeless pets.
 CAA volunteers work hard to improve the quality of life for these animals, most directly

 by assisting the Animal Shelter, which has limited resources with

 which to deal with strays and unwanted pets within Clatsop County.

 CAA pays for veterinary care well as antibiotics and other critical medicines that aren't covered in the shelter's budget.
 CAA also pays a portion of the spay/neuter fees for animals adopted out of the shelter.

 CAA purchases cat litter and other supplies, and pays for grooming costs not covered by the shelter's budget.

 CAA supports the shelter's adoption program, sponsoring promotional ads and holding adoption events.